kevinyswong/kevinyswong.github.io/index.md

 literary possibilities, but how am I to say all this, remember enough of it, in passing conversation?
-Perhaps some folks can come up with a short summary without losing the essential intensity, the possibilities of beauty in language well-composed, but I am not among them.
+Perhaps some folks can come up with a short summary without losing the essential intensity, the possibilities of beauty in language well composed, but I am not among them.
 This description is a lecture, and let me suggest that one may not be so vain as to impose this many words on someone expecting some "my novel is about a middle-aged man unhappily working a corporate job but one day discovers his true passion and quits to windsurf in